Helping Clients Recover

 For example, say your firm needs a certain amount of capital to complete a forthcoming lucrative transaction.
 Your firm expects to have this capital because you contract with another party to provide the necessary capital by a certain date.
 However, the contracted party fails to produce the capital by the date specified in the contract.
 As a result, the lucrative transaction falls through.
 You may be able to argue that you are entitled to consequential damages related to the separate lucrative transaction due to the contracted party’s failure to provide the necessary capital.

 Breaching parties may attempt to file for bankruptcy to shield themselves from legal action, especially if their breaches involve failure to pay debts.
 Some may also engage in fraudulent activity, including preferential claims, actual fraudulent transfers, and constructive fraudulent transfers, as a means of cheating creditors.
-We can aggressively pursue clawback solutions and provide comprehensive representation in these scenarios.
+Our breach of contract lawyer in NYC can aggressively pursue clawback solutions and provide comprehensive representation in these scenarios.

 "I started this practice to bring genuine care to my clients, to make the complexity of law, simple."- Maggie Zalewski, Founding Attorney